-If you are unsuccessful or do not receive a second psych interview you will receive a Notice of Disqualification (NOD).
+If you are unsuccessful or do not receive a second psychological interview you will receive a Notice of Disqualification (NOD).
 At this point your appeal is filed with the New York City – Civil Service Commission.
-Even at this second step of the NYPD Psych DQ process candidates are, more frequently, receiving an additional re-interview.
+Even at this second step of the NYPD Psychological Disqualification process candidates are, more frequently, receiving an additional re-interview.
 If you receive an additional re-interview after the appeal to the Civil Service Commission, once again Kevin will offer you a preparation session in his office to discuss the process and your best chances for success.

 When the NYPD submits documents supporting their decision to uphold your disqualification Kevin requests time to submit a Reply.
 He will take the arguments that the NYPD presents and reply to those contentions and point out where they are exaggerated, misguided, distorted or just plain wrong.

-Mr. Sheerin’s standard fee for all of these services including a hearing, if one is granted, before the New York City – Civil Service Commission is $2500.
-This flat fee includes an initial in office consultation, an in office preparation session for each and every re-interview you receive and at least a two hour preparation session if you receive a Hearing before the New York City – Civil Service Commission.
+Mr. Sheerin’s standard fee for all of these services, including a hearing, if one is granted, before the New York City – Civil Service Commission, is $2500.
+This flat fee includes an initial in office consultation, an in office preparation session for each and every re-interview you receive and at least one (1) two hour preparation session if you receive a Hearing before the New York City – Civil Service Commission.

 This is the same fee Kevin has been charging since he began doing this type of work back in 2003.